FindArticles FindArticles

 SHARE

-Google was hit with a €2.95 billion penalty—just under $3.5 billion—after EU antitrust regulators concluded the company abused dominance in digital advertising by favoring its own exchange, AdX, inside both its publisher ad server and its ad-buying tools.
-The European Commission also ordered the company to end the conduct and address conflicts of interest along its adtech supply chain within 60 days.
+Google 2A €2.95 billion penalty — just shy of $3.5 billion — after European Union antitrust regulators ruled the company abused its dominance in digital advertising by promoting its own exchange, AdX, over the industry in its publishers ad server and ad-buying tool.
+The conduct, and that of its adtech supply chain, must cease now,” the European Commission added in also telling the company to fix the problem and root out conflicts of interest on the adtech supply chain within 60 days.

 Table of Contents